Characterization of some convex curves on the 3-sphere: Basic Definitions and Properties

 where we recall that $\mathrm{Up}_{n+1}^+$ is the space of upper triangular matrices with positive diagonal entries and real coefficients.
 The curve $\mathcal{F_{\gamma}}:[0,1] \rightarrow \mathrm{SO}_{n+1}$ defined by~\eqref{frenet_gram} is called the \emph{Frenet frame curve} of the locally convex curve $\gamma:[0,1] \rightarrow \SS^n$.

-Notice that the definition of Frenet frame curve associated with a locally convex curve $\gamma$ on the $n$-sphere does not depend on the choice of a (positive) reparametrization: indeed, recall that (proof of point $(i)$ in Proposition~\ref{proplocconv})
+Notice that the definition of Frenet frame curve associated with a locally convex curve $\gamma$ on the $n$-sphere does not depend on the choice of a positive (or orientation preserving) reparametrization: indeed a computation using the chain rule shows that